 This course is a continuation of CHM-261 Organic Chemistry I. The structure, nomenclature, and chemistry of aromatic compounds and various functional groups, carbohydrates, lipids and proteins are considered.
 Bonding, synthesis, reaction mechanisms and spectroscopy are also emphasized.
 Three hours lecture, three hours lab.
-Prerequisite: CHM-261 Organic Chemistry I
+Prerequisite: CHM-261 with a "C" grade or better